-Instead of looking at the typical options you’ll find in any ‘best 10 protein foods’ blog post, you’ll get to explore ALL of the options in this article.
+Instead of the typical foods you see in any “top 10 protein foods” social media post, you get to explore ALL the options.

 Why is protein important?

-- Protein is involved in almost every process in the body.
+- Protein is involved in countless reactions and processes throughout the body.

-- Your body is constantly breaking down and rebuilding proteins.
+- Your body is always breaking down and rebuilding proteins.

-- Multiple protein overfeeding studies suggest that it seems to be near impossible to store protein as body fat, even when eating an excess in calories (from protein).
+- Protein overfeeding studies suggest that it seems to be near impossible to store protein as body fat, even in a calorie surplus.

 - Protein helps you build and maintain muscle mass.

-- It’s the most satiating macronutrient, meaning it’ll keep you fuller longer.
+- It’s the most satiating macronutrient, meaning it keeps you fuller longer.

-- With a whopping 20-30%, protein has the highest thermic effect out of all macronutrients.
+- With a whopping 20-30%, protein has the highest thermic effect of all macronutrients.

 How much protein do I need per day?